SmithB/ICESat2/README.md

 ## Recipe to contribute

-There are two main ways (workflows) to contribute to the repo while minimizing update conflicts.
+There are two main ways (workflows) to contribute to the repo while avoiding update conflicts.

 ## 1) Branch Workflow